KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 The primary tool we will be using is [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true), a cloud-based notebook similar to [Jupyter](http://jupyter.org/) which offers free access to a Tesla K80 GPU.

-In order to participate in this workshop, all you will need is a **Google account** for Colaboratory and a **laptop**.
+In order to participate in this workshop, all you will need is a **Google account** for Colaboratory and a **laptop** with [Docker](https://docs.docker.com/install/#supported-platforms) installed.

 ## Instructors

 #### Kovas Boguta

 <img width="200" src="/assets/img/bios/kovas.jpg" id="markdown-img">
 Kovas Boguta has spent 15 years in scientific computing, data infrastructure, and machine learning roles.
 At Wolfram Research he helped build Mathematica and Wolfram Alpha, and served as instructor at the Wolfram Science summer school.
 At Weebly, Kovas built out the Hadoop-based analytics infrastructure.
 At Twitter, Kovas helped develop the internal deep learning platform, and is now applying ML to recommendations problems.
 His favorite cellular automaton is Rule 110.
+Kovas is active on Twitter <a href="http://twitter.com/kovasb">@kovasb</a>.

 #### Evan Casey

 <img width="200" src="/assets/img/bios/evan_casey.jpg" id="markdown-img">
 Evan Casey is an engineer and researcher interested in generative systems and reinforcement learning.
 He currently works on autonomous skill learning for robotics at <a href="http://cogitai.com">Cogitai</a>.
 In the past he has worked on real-time ad bidding engines, recommendation systems, and large-scale data infrastructure.
 He is an alumnus of the <a href="http://recurse.com">Recurse Center</a> and <a href="http://hackny.org">HackNY</a> and is an avid skateboarder and surfer.
-He blogs at <a href="http://ev.ancasey.com/">ev.ancasey</a> and is active on twitter <a href="https://twitter.com/ev_ancasey">@ev_ancasey</a>.
+Evan is active on twitter <a href="https://twitter.com/ev_ancasey">@ev_ancasey</a>.